RhyanRodriguez3/SQL-Guide/README.md

 # **SQL Guide**
 Structured Query Language (SQL) is used to manipulate data and databases.
 RDBMS such as Oracle and MS SQL Server have different versions of SQL.
 Table of contents below.

+In a data engineer role, the hardest part is data cleansing because I need the technical aptitude to tell sql what I want it to do.
+I want to have full control of the language to manipulate data.
+I want to know how to create my own syntax to solve the problems.

 ---

 ### 📶Manipulate Data with DQL